 Linear search functions

-Linear search functions were needed to retrieve specific nodes in both linked lists as the index or the data would’ve been needed at some point, the time complexity of such functions is O(n).
+Linear search functions were needed to retrieve specific nodes in both linked lists as the index or the data would have been needed at some point, the time complexity of such functions is O(n).

 Double link lists

-When considering the data structures to store these sets of data, I had the choice of using array lists or linked lists.
+When considering the data structures to store these sets of data, I had the choice of using array lists or double linked lists.
 Array lists have a superior time complexity of O(1) when accessing data members, but are equal to or inferior to the double linked list when considering search, insertion or deletion.
-Additionally, from a memory perspective, array lists have a set memory allocation, whereas linked lists can dynamically add or release memory.
-This is important when the program needs to account for different sizes of text file to be imported for instance.
-Another advantage of linked lists is that the memory associated with them is allocated during runtime as opposed to array lists which have memory allocation executed when compiling.
+Additionally, from a memory perspective, array lists have a set memory allocation, whereas double linked lists can dynamically add or release memory.
+This is important when the program needs to account for different sizes of text file to be imported.
+Another advantage of double linked lists is that the memory associated with them is allocated during runtime as opposed to array lists which have memory allocation executed when compiling.
 In summary my decision to use the heap dictated use of double linked lists to avoid use of stack memory.

 The “cityList” structure was used to store the cities provided in the “citypairs.txt” in two lists, one for the source cities and another for the destination cities.
 Using the size value of these lists, the program can dynamically dictate the main for loop to repeat “size” times.
 This allows the program to operate with better modular functionality.